André Chénier: Life

 Bust of André Chénier by David d'Angers (1839).

 Chénier was born in the Galata district of Constantinople.
 His family home, destroyed in a fire, was located on the site of the present Saint Pierre Han, in today's Karaköy neighborhood of Istanbul.
 His father, Louis Chénier, a native of Languedoc, after twenty years in the Levant as a cloth-merchant, was appointed to a position equivalent to that of French consul at Constantinople.
-His mother, Élisabeth Santi-Lomaca, whose sister was grandmother of Adolphe Thiers, was of Greek Cypriot origin.
+His mother, Élisabeth Santi-Lomaca, whose half-sister was grandmother of Adolphe Thiers, was a Greek-speaking resident of Constantinople.
+On her father's side, she came from a Latin Catholic family of Chios, and on her mother's side, she may have been a descendant of Janus of Lusignan.
 When André was three years old, his father returned to France, and from 1768 to 1775 served as consul-general of France in Morocco.
 The family, of which André was the third son, and Marie-Joseph (see below) the fourth, remained in France and for a few years André was given his youthful freedom while living with an aunt in Carcassonne.
 A square in Carcassonne is named to commemorate him.
 He distinguished himself as a verse-translator from the classics at the Collège de Navarre in Paris.

 In 1783, Chénier enlisted in a French regiment at Strasbourg, but the novelty soon wore off.
 He returned to Paris before the end of the year, was well received by his family, and mixed in the cultivated circle which frequented his mother's salon, including Lebrun-Pindare, Antoine Lavoisier, Jean François Lesueur, Claude Joseph Dorat, and, a little later, the painter Jacques-Louis David.

 Chénier had already decided to become a poet, and worked in the neoclassical style of the time.
 He was especially inspired by a 1784 visit to Rome, Naples, and Pompeii.
 For nearly three years, he studied and experimented in verse without any pressure or interruption from his family.
 He wrote mostly idylls and bucolics, imitated to a large extent from Theocritus, Bion of Smyrna and the Greek anthologists.
 Among the poems written or at least sketched during this period were L'Oaristys, L'Aveugle, La Jeune Malode, Bacchus, Euphrosine and La Jeune Tarentine.
 He mixed classical mythology with a sense of individual emotion and spirit.

 Apart from his idylls and his elegies, Chénier also experimented with didactic and philosophic verse, and when he commenced his Hermès in 1783 his ambition was to condense the Encyclopédie of Denis Diderot into a long poem somewhat after the manner of Lucretius.
 Now extant only in fragments, this poem was to treat of man's place in the universe, first in an isolated state, and then in society.
 Another fragment called "L'Invention" sums up Chénier's thoughts on poetry: "De nouvelles pensées, faisons des vers antiques" ("From new thoughts, let us make antique verses").